tongwu-msft/azure-rest-api-specs/api-index/index.md

 Representational State Transfer (REST) APIs are service endpoints that support sets of HTTP operations (methods), which provide create/retrieve/update/delete access to the service's resources.
 The sections below will walk you through:

-- The basics of REST API request and response components
+- The basic components of a REST API request/response pair
 - How to register your client application with Azure Active Directory (Azure AD) to secure your REST requests
-- How to create a REST request
-- How to handle the REST response
+- Overviews of creating and sending a REST request, and handling the response

 > [!NOTE]
 > Most Azure service REST APIs have a corresponding client SDK library, which handles much of the client code for you.
 See: